willtholke/annotation-project/data-collection/README.md

 # Data Collection

-This subdirectory contains the logic for collecting Python code snippets from popular GitHub repositories that contain Python projects.
+This subdirectory contains the logic for collecting and formatting Python code snippets from popular GitHub repositories that contain Python projects.

+## Scripts

+### `adjudicated.py`

 The main script to run is `adjudicated.py`, which makes GitHub API requests and cleans the data so that it only includes repositories that have Python files with version 3.6.0 or greater (as determined by searching through the `setup.py`